 Frequently Asked Questions Related to Immigration and Customs Enforcement Officers on DePaul University Property

 The OGC cannot give legal advice to students or their parents.
-If a student has legal questions regarding their immigration status, obligations to comply with ICE officers in light of their immigration status/visa, or any other legal matter, then the OGC recommends that the student retain their own legal counsel.
+If a student has legal questions regarding their immigration status, obligation to comply with Immigration Officers in light of their immigration status, or any other legal matter, then the OGC recommends that the student retain their own legal counsel.
 The bottom of this page includes links to information regarding seeking legal assistance.

-If an ICE officer asks for access to a limited access area, you should:
+If an Immigration Officer asks for access to a limited access area, then you should:

-1. Inform the officer that you must consult DePaul's Office of General Counsel and Public Safety before granting access.
+1. Inform the officer that you are not authorized to grant access and that you must consult DePaul’s Office of General Counsel and Public Safety before granting access.

 2. Ask the officer to wait in the nearest common area.